dalibo/temboard/CONTRIBUTING.md

 ...
 ```

-Go to https://127.0.0.1:8888/ to access temBoard running with your code!
+Go to [https://127.0.0.1:8888/](https://127.0.0.1:8888/) to access temBoard
+running with your code!

 You now need to run the agent.
-Open a second shell for managing the agent and
+Open a second terminal to interact with the
-execute the following commands.
+agent and execute the following commands.

 ``` console
 $ docker-compose exec agent0 /bin/bash